poorvaShinde/uniSphere/README.md

 # uniSphere

-UniSphere helps students discover, share and colaborate on opportunities like hackathons, conferences, and campus events.
+UniSphere helps students discover, share and collaborate on opportunities like hackathons, conferences, and campus events.

 ## Tech Stack 🛠️